thinkshout/behat-wordpress-extension/docs/contexts.md

 ### MessageContext

-Provides step definitions that are specific to WordPress admin notices that get displayed in the dashboard (info, warning, and error).
+Provides step definitions that are specific to WordPress admin notices that get displayed in the dashboard (error and updated).